denizbilgin/Basic-RAG-System/README.md

 While simple by design, this system demonstrates how combining vector-based retrieval with generation can simulate up-to-date knowledge in a modular and extendable architecture.

+You can test the prompt in the `prompt.txt` file or the RAG texts `documents.txt` to be given to the GPT-2 model by editing them as you wish.

 ---

 ## How It Works